Kodjo Fo-Doh Laba

-Kodjo Fo-Doh Laba (born 27 January 1992) is a Togolese professional footballer who plays for UAE Pro-League side Al Ain, as a forward.
+Kodjo Fo-Doh Laba (born 27 January 1992) is a Togolese professional footballer who plays as a forward for UAE Pro-League side Al Ain and the Togo national team.

 Club career

 Born in Lomé, Laba has played for Anges FC, US Bitam and RS Berkane.
 He signed for Al Ain in June 2019.
 On 25 October 2019, Laba scored four goals in a 7–1 league win against Fujairah.
 On 21 February 2020, Laba again scored four times in a game; this coming in a 6–5 victory over Al Wasl in the quarter-finals of the UAE President's Cup.

 International career

 He made his international debut in 2016, and was named in the squad for the 2017 Africa Cup of Nations.